DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/traverser.rst

 Overview
 =========

-Turntable-EX has the ability to cater for both horizontal and vertical traversers, as well as turntables that do not rotate a full 360 degrees.
+|EX-TT| has the ability to cater for both horizontal and vertical traversers, as well as turntables that do not rotate a full 360 degrees.

 The primary difference from the standard full rotation turntable mode is the addition of a limit sensor to indicate when the traverser or limited rotation turntable reaches the end of its range of movement.